steelbrain/pundle/README.md

 Pundle is a next generation module bundler.
 It's written with extensibility and performance in mind.

-This is the Alpha NG branch.
+This is the NG Beta branch.
 See [master](https://github.com/steelbrain/pundle/tree/master)

 ## Top Priority